m2osw/snapcpp/README.md

 To test or as a developer, you can test on a single machine, but of course that won't prove the cluster mechanisms work as expected.
-For such a test, you should at least have 8Gb or have another machine to run a Cassandra node.
+For such a test, you should at least have 8Gb or have another machine to run a Prinbee node.

 In other words, you do not need to have a cluster to work on Snap!
 Websites as a developer.
-You can even have a single Cassandra node.
+You can even have a single Prinbee node.
 It will be somewhat slower, but it is bearable.
 Of course, as a developer with a single node, you may lose the data in that node, but I would imagine it would only be test data...

+### Type of Tests

+The type of tests we use throughout the stack:

+* unit tests,
+* integration tests,
+* workbench/performance tests (these are often create and throw away),
+* test runs,
+* replay tests, and
+* shadow tests.

 ## A Snap!
 Websites Cluster